Jeff Stryker

-Jeff Stryker (born Charles Casper Peyton, August 21, 1962) is an American porn star who has starred in bisexual, gay, and straight adult films.
+Jeff Stryker (born Charles Casper Peyton, August 21, 1962) is an American pornographic actor who has starred in bisexual, gay and straight adult films.
 He lives in California.

 Early life

 Jeff Stryker grew up in Springfield, Illinois.
 His father was a car salesman and his mother was a nurse.
-At age 13, he was sent to military school by his parents, who got a divorce while he was away.

 Pre-film career

 Jeff Stryker worked as a stripper and delivered balloon-o-grams before a local photographer sent shots of him to gay adult film director John Travis in California.

 Film career and sexuality

 Stryker is primarily known as a performer in gay pornography films, although Jamie Loves Jeff was one of the biggest selling heterosexual adult movies of all time for its producer, Vivid Entertainment.
 He describes himself (in a somewhat joking fashion) as sexually "universal".
 He has also said, "I don’t define myself as anything."